posunero/sql-analyzer/README.md

 A command-line tool to analyze Snowflake SQL files, extracting metadata, statistics, and identifying potential issues or patterns.

+This project was almost entirely built using LLMs.

 ## Features

 *   Parses Snowflake SQL syntax using a Lark grammar.
 Key supported constructs include: